 - F. Audrino, Lecture Notes.

 - Hastie T., Tibshirani, R. and Friedman, J. (2001).
 The elements of statistical learning: data mining, inference and prediction, Springer Series in Statistics, Springer, Canada.

 - Bühlmann, P. and van de Geer, S. (2011).
-Statistics for High-Dimensional Data: Methods, Theory and Applications, Springer.
+Statistics for High-Dimensional Data: Methods, Theory and Applications.
+Springer.

 - van der Laan, M.J. and Rose, S. (2011).
 Targeted Learning: Causal Inference for Observational and Experimental Data.
 Springer.

 References to related published papers / chapters of books will be given during the course.

 Additional course information

 --

 Examination information

 Examination sub part/s

 1. Examination sub part (1/1)

+Examination modalities

+Examination type Written work

+Responsible for organisation decentral

-Examination time and form
+Examination form Written work

-Decentral - examination paper written at home (in groups - all given the same grades) (100%)

-Examination time: term time
+Examination mode Digital

+Time of examination Term time

+Examination execution Asynchronous

+Examination location Off Campus

+Fact sheet version: 1.0 as of 04/12/2023, valid for Spring Semester 2024

+Grading type Group work group grade

+Weighting 100%

+Duration

+Examination languages Question language: English

+Answer language: English

 Remark

---

 Examination-aid rule Free aids provision

 Basically, students are free to choose aids.
 Any restrictions are defined by the faculty members in charge of the examination under supplementary aids.

 Supplementary aids

---

-Nature of examination analog

-Examination languages Question language: English Answer language: English
+- -

 Examination content

 Outline:

 1. Overview of supervised learning Introductory examples, two simple approaches to prediction, statistical decision theory, local methods in high dimensions, structured regression models, bias-variance tradeoff, multiple testing and use of p-values.
 2. Linear methods for regression Multiple regression, analysis of residuals, subset selection and coefficient shrinkage.
 3. Methods for classification Bayes classifier, linear regression of an indicator matrix, discriminant analysis, logistic regression.
 4. Nonparametric density estimation and regression Histogram, kernel density estimation, kernel regression estimator, local polynomial nonparametric regression estimator, smoothing splines and penalized regression.
-5. Model assessment and selection Bias, variance and model complexity, bias-variance decomposition, optimism of the training error rate, AIC and BIC, cross-validation, boostrap methods. ${\it 6.
-Flexible \ regression \ and \ classification \ methods}$ Additive models; multivariate adaptive regression splines (MARS); neural networks; projection pursuit regression; classification and regression trees (CART).
+5. Model assessment and selection Bias, variance and model complexity, bias-variance decomposition, optimism of the training error rate, AIC and BIC, cross-validation, boostrap methods.
+6. Flexible regression and classification methods Additive models; multivariate adaptive regression splines (MARS); neural networks; projection pursuit regression; classification and regression trees (CART).
 7. Bagging and Boosting The bagging algorithm, bagging for trees, subagging, the AdaBoost procedure, steepest descent and gradient boosting.
 8. Introduction to the idea of a superlearner Examination relevant literature F. Audrino, Lecture Notes, available on Canvas before the beginning of the course.
+Fact sheet version: 1.0 as of 04/12/2023, valid for Spring Semester 2024

 Please note Please note that only this fact sheet and the examination schedule published at the time of bidding are binding and takes precedence over other information, such as information on StudyNet (Canvas), on lecturers' websites and information in lectures etc. Any references and links to third-party content within the fact sheet are only of a supplementary, informative nature and lie outside the area of responsibility of the University of St.Gallen.
 Documents and materials are only relevant for central examinations if they are available by the end of the lecture period (CW21) at the latest.
-In the case of centrally organised mid-term examinations, the documents and materials up to CW 12 are relevant for testing.
+In the case of centrally organised mid-term examinations, the documents and materials up to CW 13 are relevant for testing.
 Binding nature of the fact sheets:

-- Course information as well as examination date (organised centrally/decentrally) and form of examination: from bidding start in CW 04 (Thursday, 26 January 2023); - Examination information (regulations on aids, examination contents, examination literature) for decentralised examinations: in CW 12 (Monday, 20 March 2023); - Examination information (regulations on aids, examination contents, examination literature) for centrally organised mid-term examinations: in CW 12 (Monday, 20 March 2023); - Examination information (regulations on aids, examination contents, examination literature) for centrally organised examinations: two weeks before the end of the de-registration period in CW 15 (Monday, 10 April 2023).
+- Course information as well as examination date (organised centrally/decentrally) and form of examination: from bidding start in CW 04 (Thursday, 25.
+Januar 2024); - Examination information (supplementary aids, examination contents, examination literature) for decentralised examinations: in CW 12 (Monday, 18 March 2024); - Examination information (supplementary aids, examination contents, examination literature) for centrally organised mid-term examinations: in CW 13 (Monday, 25 March 2024); - Examination information (regulations on aids, examination contents, examination literature) for centrally organised examinations: Starting with de-registration period in CW 15 (Monday, 08.
+April 2024).